linkedin/venice/docs/dev_guide/router_rest_spec.md

 Note that although this part of the architecture is RESTful, Venice in general has a bias for performance, so the implementation may not be fully up to the standards of a dogmatic RESTafarian.
-For example, because of URL length limitations, batch gets are implemented with a POST rather than a GET, even though it carries no side effects.
+For example, because of URL length limitations, batch gets are implemented with a POST rather than a GET, even though they carry no side effects.

 The following sections describe the endpoints in the order they are invoked by the client during initialization, in order to prime its internal state.